Super Bowl XIX: United States

-Aftergame

-ABC featured MacGruder and Loud after the game.

-Radio

-Jack Buck was the play-by-play announcer, while Hank Stram served as color commentator for CBS Radio Sports' national coverage.
+On radio, Jack Buck was the play-by-play announcer, while Hank Stram served as color commentator for CBS Radio Sports' national coverage.
 Brent Musburger hosted the pregame, halftime, and postgame coverage for CBS Radio; Musburger was joined by analysts Irv Cross and Jimmy "The Greek" Snyder.
 Locally, Super Bowl XIX was broadcast by WIOD in Miami with Rick Weaver and Hank Goldberg; and by KCBS in San Francisco with Don Klein and Don Heinrich.

-Overseas broadcasts
+ABC's lead-out program was the series premiere of MacGruder and Loud.

+International

 Shown on Channel 4, the XIX Super Bowl was the third to be broadcast live and in its entirety in the United Kingdom.

 Super Bowl XIX was simulcast in Canada on CTV.

 In Australia, Super Bowl XIX was broadcast on the Nine Network, live from 10.00am (Australian Eastern Summer Time) on Monday, January 21, 1985, with a repeat screening late at night.
 This was the first Super Bowl to be telecast in Australia.